Inverse optimal control for angle stabilization in converters-based generation: Implementation and numerical simulations

 \section{Implementation and numerical simulations}

-Even though the converter dynamics are not taken into consideration in our optimal control synthesis, we propose a practical design of the angular droop control~\eqref{eq: opt-ctrl} for a network of high-order DC/AC converters.
-We also remark that, even though our previous analysis presumes static (non-dynamic) inductive lines, we numerically demonstrate in the next section that also dynamic resistive and inductive lines can be accounted for. { Along the lines of~\cite{jouini2018wp3,lu2013consensus}, we note that in those setting, where the transmission lines have non-zero conductances, droop control tests the ability of the power system to respond to a change in active power demand and to counteract load disturbances.}
+in the { optimal} control synthesis, we propose a practical design of the angular droop control~\eqref{eq: opt-ctrl} for a network of high-order DC/AC converters.
+We numerically demonstrate in the next section that { high-order converter models can be accounted for}.

 {